PostHog/posthog.com/contents/blog/how-we-built-web-analytics.md

  - Guides
 ---

-Last month we finally launched [web analytics](/web-analytics), our Google Analytics alternative 🎉
+Last month we finally launched [web analytics](/web-analytics), our Google Analytics alternative 🎉 You would think for a company that already does [product analytics](/product-analytics), adding web analytics would be easy.

-You would think for a company that already does [product analytics](/product-analytics), adding web analytics would be easy.
 Alas, this is not the case.
 It took <TeamMember name="Robbie Coomber" /> a year to do it, and it's not because he's lazy.

-They're fundamentally different products and thus require different architectures.
+Fundametally, they have different use cases and thus require different architectures.
 In this post, we dive into the differences between the two, the challenges we faced, and how we solved them.

 ![Photo of Robbie being lazy](placeholder)
 <Caption>Robbie.
 He's definitely not lazy.</Caption>